 Milan et al. [1997] found this expectation to be true.
-Figure 9 of Milan et al. [1997] presented the backscatter power for Hankasalmi on 14 December 1995 between 05:00 and 16:00 UT.
-Their figure is reproduced in Figure 14 (first panel).
+Figure 9 of Milan et al. [1997] presented the backscatter power for Hankasalmi on 14 December 1995 between 05:00-16:00 UT.
+Their figure is reproduced in the top panel of Figure 14.
 This plot shows an arc of backscatter that begins at range gate 60 on 05:00 UT, moves down to about range gate 20 at 11:00 UT, before moving back up to range gate 45 at 15:00 UT.
-A much smaller arc can be seen at range gates 45 and 30 between 10:00 and 12:00 UT.
+A much smaller arc can be seen at range gates 45 and 30 between 10:00-12:00 UT.

 Striations are clearly visible in the backscatter power in both of these arcs.
 In the larger arc the striations move to larger range gates as time progresses, while in the smaller arc they are angled in the opposite direction.
-Milan et al. [1997] identify these striations as the signature of atmospheric gravity waves propagating toward the equator.
-The opposing directions of the striations are consistent with a single wave propagating from the pole to the equator if the smaller arc originates in the front field of view and the larger arc originates from the rear field of view.
+Milan et al. [1997] identify these striations as the signature of atmospheric gravity waves propagating towards the equator.
+The opposing directions of the striations are consistent with a single wave propagating from the pole to the equator if the smaller arc originates in the front field-of-view and the larger arc originates from the rear field-of-view.

-Figure 14 (second to third panels) confirms the interpretation of Milan et al. [1997].
-The high-power regions of the smaller arc and the $1\frac{1}{2}F$ -hop ionospheric backscatter are primarily placed in the front field of view, while the larger arc is primarily placed in the rear field of view.
+The second and third panels of Figure 14 confirm the interpretation of Milan et al. 606 [1997].
+The high power regions of the smaller arc and the $1\frac{1}{2}$ F-hop ionospheric 607 backscatter are primarily placed in the front field-of-view, while the larger arc is 608 primarily placed in the rear field-of-view.
 Some notable exceptions are seen.
-The first is a patch of $\frac{1}{2}F$ -hop ionospheric backscatter near 08:30 UT, range gate 20 is seen to originate from the front field of view.

-This is an appropriate field-of-view assignment; ionospheric backscatter at these latitudes is more likely to occur in darkness (the current situation in the front field of view but not the rear field of view) than in daylight.
+The 609 first is a patch of $\frac{1}{2}$ F-hop ionospheric backscatter near 08:30 UT, range gate 20 is 610 seen to originate from the front field-of-view.
+This is an appropriate field-of-view 611 assignment; ionospheric backscatter at these latitudes is more likely to occur in dark-612 ness (the current situation in the front field-of-view but not the rear field-of-view) 613 than in daylight.
+614

-The next exception occurs rear fields of view near 11:00 UT, range gate 25-30.
-These 1F groundscatter observed at these range gates lies at the boundary where 1F groundscatter from the rear field-of-view transitions to 1F groundscatter from the front field of view.
-Thus, while it is not a problem to see 1F groundscatter at these locations, the power signatures in both the front and rear field of view are more in keeping with the 1F groundscatter from the opposite field of view.
+The next exception occurs rear fields-of-view near 11:00 UT, range gate 25-30.
+These 1F groundscatter observed at these range gates lies at the boundary where 1F groundscatter from the rear field-of-view transitions to 1F groundscatter from the front field-of-view.
+Thus, while it is not a problem to see 1F groundscatter at these locations, the power signatures in both the front and rear field-of-view are more in keeping with the 1F groundscatter from the opposite field-of-view.
 This highlights a weakness in the field-of-view identification algorithm in transitional regions.

-Another problem region can be seen in the $\frac{1}{2}F$ ionospheric backscatter near 09:30 and 12:45 UT, range gate 60.
-This backscatter has been placed in the rear field of view, though the majority of the ionospheric backscatter between 09:30 and 12:45 UT was placed in the front field of view and assigned a $1\frac{1}{2}F$ propagation path (with some exceptions that were not assigned to either field of view).
-A reason for this misassignment is that the ionospheric backscatter was observed in fewer beams at the beginning and end of its lifetime.
+Another problem region can be seen in the $\frac{1}{2}$ F ionospheric backscatter near 09:30 and 12:45 UT, range gate 60.
+This backscatter has been placed in the rear field-ofview, though the majority of the ionospheric backscatter between 09:30 and 12:45 UT was placed in the front field-of-view and assigned a $1\frac{1}{2}$ F propagation path (with some exceptions that were not assigned to either field-of-view).
+A reason for this mis-assignment is that the ionospheric backscatter was observed in fewer beams at the beginning and end of its lifetime.
 When a backscatter structure spans a small spatial area, it can be difficult to identify the variations in elevation angle.